spacetimeengineer/spacetimeengine/README.md

     >> coordinate_set = [ x0, x1, x2, x3 ]

-which in this case references the spherical coordinate system: [ x0, x1, x2, x3 ] --> [ t, r, θ, φ ] will list all coefficients associated with the metric, connection, Riemann tensor, Ricci tensor, Einstein tensor and stress-energy-momentum tensor.
+( which in this case references the spherical coordinate system: [ x0, x1, x2, x3 ] --> [ t, r, θ, φ ] ) will serve as input parameters for the Spacetime object;

     >> spacetime = SpaceTime(schwarzschild_spacetime, coordinate_set)

+This object has functions list all coefficients associated with the metric, connection, Riemann tensor, Ricci tensor, Einstein tensor and stress-energy-momentum tensor.
 There are many operations available for analyzing the input metric.
 For example to find the connection coefficients just run

     >> spacetime.list_connection_coefficients("udd")